tvillacruz/tonyvillacruzcom/content/blog/inspiration/index.md

 date: 2019-11-18T23:53:00+01:00
 draft: false
 hideLastModified: false
-summary: "I was inspired to create a website by an excellent talk, a though provoking book, and open source sharing in other personal websites.
-I'm resharing them here"
+summary: "I was inspired to create a website by an excellent talk, a thought provoking book, and other personal websites sharing their projects and journeys."
 summaryImage: "circle.png"
 tags: ["inspiration"]
 weight: 1